Tiniifan/InazumaElevenGoScript/README.md

 - You can't modify the game code, only the scripts

 **How To Compile**

-I don't know how to compile with Visual Studio Code, I show you an example of how I do it
+I don't know how to compile with Visual Studio Code, I will show you my method
 1. Download my [SquirrelCompiler.rar](https://mega.nz/file/RhNHyJyY#qlof7UfMDEOA_qc4AvLm1Mxp_pwe2wl-507t72_XUc8)
 2. Extract SquirrelCompiler.rar with winrar
 3. Copy "Squirrel Compiler" folder to a safe path (a path you are sure to never delete)